serialphotog/GPS-Tools/README.md

-# GPX Tools
+# GPS Tools

-A collection of various tools for working with GPX (and related) files.
+This repository contains a collection of command line tools for working with GPS data.
+Currently, this project consists of the following tools:

+- [csv2gpx](#csv2gpx): Allows you to convert a CSV file containing GPS data into a GPX file.
+- [gpx2csv](#gpx2csv): Allows you to convert a GPX file into a CSV file containing the GPS data.

 ## csv2gpx